heinermann/Valheim_mods/TheRuins/README.md

     - Wood/Log/Stone piles
 8. Terrain flattening and smoothing starts at the y=0 level of the saved blueprint/vbuild.
 It will lower terrain locally based on nearby pieces' heights.
 It's still a work in progress.
 9. Random damage is applied to every piece.
-10. Additional things happen when an instance is discovered in the world:
+10. Additional things happen when an instance is first discovered in the world:
     - Doors are put into random states.
     - Item stands are assigned random painted wood shields or biome specific trophies.
     - Attempts to "settle" the structural integrity of larger builds are made.
 This is still a work in progress.